 So how disruptive has the rise of Airbnb, Uber and others in the 'sharing economy' been to big business?
 What is its real impact on the world today?
 And what is the future?

-- Broader availability – The sharing economy will continue to grow into different geographies and demographic groups.
+Broader availability market to target could be single parents The sharing economy will continue to grow into different geographies and demographic groups.
 In 2014, nearly 8 million adults or 14.5% of the adult population do not have access to the internet.
 Those who are not online could benefit from using sharing economy platforms.
 One group that could benefit are elderly people who are more likely to have under-used assets they could make money from, such as spare rooms and cars they are not driving regularly.
 Another market to target could be single parents who could get involved in tasking platforms such as Taskrabbit to earn money on a schedule that suits them and fits with their childcare commitments.

 Regulation/legislation concern and lobbyists – Because the sharing economy started as simply a platform for individuals to share things with each other using the internet as a means to that end, there is a very unclear regulatory environment to the entire business model which has started to cause some concern.
 For example, are apartments rented on Airbnb subject to tax?
 A 2012 report by La Caixa found that over two-thirds of the estimated 1.1 billion overnight stays in Spain were from unregistered accommodations.
 In other words, the black market for vacation rentals is costing Spain millions in tax revenue.
 There is no legislation in place to deal with this type of business which has grown so rapidly and hotel companies have started heavily lobbying courts for a global crackdown on Airbnb.
 However, the problem is being dealt with on a case by case basis - New York courts recently ruled that renting out your apartment on Airbnb was illegal in the state because it violated rules that prevent tenants from turning their apartments into hotel rooms, yet in other states there is no such ruling.
 Uber has faced similar problems, being banned in the Netherlands and parts of Thailand, India, China, Vietnam, Singapore and Indonesia due to concerns on regulation and lack of driver background checks.
 The company also faced noncompliance allegations in New York for failure to adhere to requests from the city’s Taxi & Limousine Commission.
 Whether Airbnb and Uber have enough money and lawyers to win a case against the entire global hospitality and transportation industry is an open question.
 But there is no doubt that people want to use the service and care less about government regulation in comparison to peer regulation which 64% of consumers consider more important.
 This means it'll certainly be hard to crack down on.